canonical/starlark/doc/safety.md

 }
 ```

-Constructs are provided to help count allocations some [common cases](#common-patterns).

 ## How to count CPU usage

 CPU usage is measured in terms of arbitrary ‘steps.’
 Roughly speaking, if a ‘significant’ amount of work is done, some steps must be counted.
-The exact meaning of ‘significant’ here may depend on the context, for example consider tasks which take more than 1ms of CPU time as significant.
+The exact meaning of ‘significant’ here may depend on the context, for example tasks which take more than 1ms of CPU time may be considered significant.

 Two methods are provided to account for steps:
 - `thread.AddSteps`—add the parameter to the step-counter.
 If the operation would go over the budget, this method returns an error.
 - `thread.CheckSteps`—returns an error if a call to `AddSteps` with the same amount would fail.
 This method doesn’t update the used-memory counter.

 When a significant amount of work is done, declare a number of steps proportional to the amount of that work.
-As steps are arbitrary units, the conversion between ‘work’ and steps does not need to be perfectly consistent—a runaway script will use lots of steps and hence either way.
+As steps are arbitrary units, the conversion between ‘work’ and steps does not need to be perfectly consistent—a runaway script will use lots of steps in any case.

 Say we have a function which, if present, strips some prefix from a string—